10 Minute Project Health Check

 Project and operational risks have been assessed and planned for

-An executive sponsor with sufficient influence, command over resources and competences sees the benefit and wants to drive the change from initiation to benefits realisation
+An executive sponsor with sufficient influence, command over resources and competences is convinced by the business case and is motivated to drive the change from initiation to benefits realisation

 A project manager with the right knowledge and skill set has been freed up for the project and given sufficient authority